to place it on page-->

 So you decided to take up knitting, perhaps because your friend offered to teach you, or you thought it might add a new craft to your repertoire, or maybe you heard it was a healthy, mindful, and productive way to fill your free time.

-Knitting is an excellent craft that allows you to create beautiful and functional items using just two needles and yarn.
+Knitting is an excellent craft that lets you create beautiful, functional items with just two needles and yarn.

 If you are a beginner or have some experience, knowing that you are not alone is essential.
 We all started just where you are now.
 As beginners, we all have one thing in common: we all make mistakes.
 I can personally attest that I have made my fair share of mistakes over the years.